 With solar ovens, you never have to worry about fuel, and this is a big advantage.
 The cooking process may take a bit more time, depending on the type of oven you use and how much sunlight is available at the time.
 You can help the oven cook faster by refocusing it toward the sun every half hour or so.
 This is just a simple process of angling the oven in the direction of the sun, taking no more than a minute or so.

 On overcast days, a solar oven isn’t going to work, but there are other options for grid-free and fuel-free cooking.
 Take a look at stoves that require very small amounts of charcoal or wood.
-Although wood is technically a fuel, it isn’t something you normally have to purchase or rely upon an outside source to provide.
-The Stove Tec Rocket Stove is an example of this type of stove.
+Although wood is technically a fuel, it isn’t something you normally have to purchase or rely on an outside source to provide.
+The Silverfire Survival Rocket Stove is an example of this type of stove and in my opinion, is the best on the market.
 It’s small and portable, and as long as you know how to start a small fire using tinder and small sticks, you’re good to go.
 Along with a stove of this type, you’ll need a few pieces of cookware that can be used over an open flame, and then plenty of practice!

 Cooking off the grid is a challenge but one that is worthwhile, whether you use your knowledge on camping trips, during a power outage or all-out TEOTWAWKI.